How does Rest Less make money

 For example, if you only use your car to get around your local area you may have less use for breakdown cover, compared to if you regularly drive long distances.
 Or, if you never leave anything behind in your car then you may wish to forego contents insurance.

 On the other hand, if you are forgetful or lose things frequently, then you might consider car key cover.
-Or, if you really rely on having a car and would be unable to get around without one, then you might want to consider hire car cover in case something happens to yours.
+Or, if you really rely on having a car and would be unable to get around without one, then you might want to consider hire or courtesy car cover in case something happens to yours.

 There’s no one-size-fits-all answer, but before making any decisions on which add-ons to buy, check what you are already covered for, both by your main car insurance policy and by any other insurance policies you may have, so that you’re not duplicating cover.